Anaerobic Treatment of Wastewater for Production of Biogas

 Biological treatment is one of the prominent methods for treating wastewater.
 In sewage treatment plants-STP’s, biological treatment is the secondary stage of treatment along with primary and tertiary treatment.
 With the growing population across the world, there has been a major focus on better biological treatment of wastewater.

-Anaerobic treatment is one of the popular methods used in the biological treatment of wastewater.
+Anaerobic wastewater treatment is one of the popular methods used in the biological treatment of wastewater.
 It consists of anaerobic bacteria that are used to treat the biodegradable organic matter, break down the sludge, reduce the undesired nutrients like phosphorus and nitrogen.
 The other features include the removal of organic volatile compounds VOC’s and handling of high organic load.

 Other than treating the wastewater efficiently, the benefits of using anaerobic bacteria and the anaerobic wastewater treatment are the production of biomass, carbon dioxide, and methane gas as the by-products.
 This methane gas known as biogas is one of the best alternative sources of energy.
 The biogas production is of immense significance as it can be used to run the anaerobic wastewater treatment process itself which consumes much energy.